-.: Get on the pitch carousel - Or - The Turn Of The Screw :.
+.: Get on the pitch carousel :.

-The WET DELAY trim pot doesn't need to be stuck in a static existence.
+The DELAY slider doesn't need to be stuck in a static existence.
 In addition, this circuit creates a pitch shift in live performance.
 And this is how you push the merry-go-round...
-First turn the MIX to 100% WET and while you play your audio, turn the WET DELAY trim pot to your heart's content.
+First turn the MIX knob to 100% WET if TMCC is set to WET or anywhere less than 100% WET if TMCC is set to DRY and while you play your audio, turn the DELAY trim pot to your heart's content.
 Slow, fast... back and forth, try them all and listen closely to the tonal changes that occur.
 It takes a little while for the actual new setting to "snap into place" and it is precisely this period of time between 2 different values that you make use of.
-Perfect for DAW automations.
+Perfect for DAW automation.
 In this way, incredibly lively modulations or cool special effects can be created on any type of sound material.
 My favorite so far are modulations on long sustain phases, for example on an 808, other distorted sounds and creaky synth bass lines.
 Turn Siren into an off-kilter punk queen with a loose screw.
 [MK]

-.: Everything You Always Wanted to Know About MU (But Were Afraid To Ask):.
+.: Everything You Always Wanted to Know About MU (But Were Afraid To Ask) :.